This post was updated from a previous version published in April 2019.

 There are a few compatibilities and requirements you’ll want to review before getting started.
 For example, your cluster needs to have the MutatingAdmissionWebhook controller enabled (it might not be enabled by default).
 And be sure to review which APM agents can be linked to Kubernetes metadata.

 To inject Kubernetes metadata into your agent:

 - Edit this file, replacing

 - Apply the yaml file to your Kubernetes cluster:

 After you have the injection file in place, you can optionally limit the injection of metadata to specific namespaces in your cluster, or configure the metadata injection to work with custom certificates, if you’re using them.
 For more information, including steps for validating and troubleshooting metadata injection, see our documentation.

-Exploring application performance in Kubernetes with New Relic
+Exploring application performance in Kubernetes

 SELECT percentile(duration, 95) from Transaction where appName='newrelic-k8s-node-redis' and name='WebTransaction/Expressjs/GET//'FACET K8S_POD_NAME TIMESERIES auto

 And here’s the result:

 Kubernetes exposes a good deal of useful metadata you can use to gain helpful information about performance outliers and track down individual errors.